From BTZ Perturbations to Schwarzian Modes: A Geometrical and Perturbative Analysis: Schwarzian modes from the Kerr-Schild metric

-Another remarkable feature of the Kerr–Schild metric is that it becomes an exact solution of the Einstein equations when constructed with a null and geodesic vector as above \cite{Xanthopoulos:1978}.
-On the other hand, we have shown that this construction is equivalent to the one-loop gravitational perturbations.
-Therefore, the Schwarzian modes found perturbatively are in fact exact.
-This is not surprising for three dimensional gravity, which is known to be one-loop exact \cite{Witten:1988}.
-Nonetheless, the observations made in this section may provide a useful framework for extending these results to higher-dimensional black holes—such as Kerr black holes—where the Schwarzian modes can be obtained analytically only in the near-extremal limit.
+Beyond the specific case of three-dimensional gravity, the observations made in this section highlight the power of the Kerr-Schild ansatz as a generator of physical Schwarzian modes.
+By mapping the complex second-order Lichnerowicz eigenvalue problem into a set of first-order geometric constraints on null vectors, this approach provides a robust framework for identifying Schwarzian modes.
+This geometric perspective may provide a useful framework for extending these results to higher-dimensional black holes—such as Kerr black holes—where the Schwarzian modes can be obtained analytically only in the near-extremal limit.